awesome-spectral-indices/awesome-spectral-indices/README.md

 # Spectral Indices

-The ready-to-use curated list of spectral indices ([check the list here](https://github.com/davemlz/awesome-ee-spectral-indices/blob/main/output/spectral-indices-table.csv)) for remote sensing applications is presented here.
-The list is available in two formats ([CSV](https://raw.githubusercontent.com/davemlz/awesome-ee-spectral-indices/main/output/spectral-indices-table.csv), [JSON](https://raw.githubusercontent.com/davemlz/awesome-ee-spectral-indices/main/output/spectral-indices-dict.json)) so it can be easily used in any programming language.
+Spectral Indices are widely used in the Remote Sensing community.
+This repository keeps track of classical as well as novel spectral indices for different Remote Sensing applications.
+All spectral indices in the repository are curated and can be used in different environments and programming languages.
+You can check the [curated list of spectral indices here](https://github.com/davemlz/awesome-ee-spectral-indices/blob/main/output/spectral-indices-table.csv), and if you want to use it in your environment, it is available in [CSV](https://raw.githubusercontent.com/davemlz/awesome-ee-spectral-indices/main/output/spectral-indices-table.csv) and [JSON](https://raw.githubusercontent.com/davemlz/awesome-ee-spectral-indices/main/output/spectral-indices-dict.json).

 ## Attributes

+All spectral indices follow a standard.
 Each item of the list has the following attributes:

 - `short_name`: Short name of the index (e.g. `"NDWI"`).
 - `long_name`: Long name of the index (e.g. `"Normalized Difference Water Index"`).